MohanedZekry/DotNetFirestore/README.md

 - Flexible Query Support: Execute complex queries to retrieve data based on specific criteria.
 - Clean Architecture: Built with the repository pattern, ensuring a separation of concerns and enhancing maintainability.
 - Transaction Management: Robust support for managing transactions, ensuring data integrity.
+- MediatR branch: This branch implements MediatR for handling commands and queries, along with Fluent Validation for ensuring data integrity and validation rules.

 ## Installation
 To get started with the DotNetFireStore project, follow these steps: